jerryrile/fedora_zfs_root/README.md

 # Installing Fedora with a ZFS root from Live USB

 #### Have you ever wanted to run Fedora Linux with a Cinnamon Desktop and a bootable ZFS root disk but did not know how or where to begin.
-Fortunately the OpenZFS team has put together some great documentation on how to do this manually.
+Fortunately the OpenZFS team has put together some great documentation on how to do this.

-#### To help automate the and speed up the installation process I’ve put together two scripts based on their documentation.
+#### To help automate and speed up the installation process I’ve put together two scripts based on their documentation.

-#### The first script fedora_install_zfs_root.sh partitions your disks, creates the zfs volumes and installs the Fordora Linux BaseOS packages.
+#### In The first script fedora_install_zfs_root.sh, partitions your disks, creates the ZFS volumes and installs the Fedora Linux BaseOS packages.

-#### The second script stage2.sh is call from within a CHROOTED environment, Compiles the kernel modules and finalizes the installation of the system including the installion of the Grub2 bootloader, Desktop Environment and Application such as Firefox, Chrome, LibreOffice, Visualstuido Code and more.
+#### The second script stage2.sh is the called from within a CHROOTED environment, Compiles the kernel modules and finalizes the installation of the system including the installation of the Grub2 bootloader, Desktop Environment and Application such as Firefox, Chrome, LibreOffice, Visualstuido Code and more.

+#### Before proceeding: Please review the documentation on [Creating a Custom Live image](https://github.com/jerryrile/fedora_zfs_root/blob/main/creating_a_custom_liveimage.md).
+This custom Live image will be used to install the system.

 #### fedora_install_zfs_root.sh:
 - Prompts you to chose a Hostname and User ID